yassck02/iBlaster/docs/README.md

 Some screen recordings of the game in action can be found [here](../movs).

 ## Build and Run
 Download/clone the repo to your computer and open the Xcode project found in the src/ folder.
 Build and run by pressing the play button in the top toolbar.
-If you want to run it on your actual iPhone (as opposed to a simulator on the computer), plug the device into the computer and select if from the drop down menu in the top left before clicking the play button.
+If you want to run it on your actual iPhone (as opposed to a simulator on the computer), plug the device into the computer and select it from the drop down menu in the top left before clicking the play button.

 ## Contributors
 - Connor Yass: yassck02@gmail.com

-## Tools, frameworks, technologies
+## Tools, Frameworks, Technologies
 - Eye tracking: [ARKit](https://developer.apple.com/arkit/)
 - UI Framework: [UIKit](https://developer.apple.com/documentation/uikit)
 - IDE, testing: [Xcode](https://developer.apple.com/xcode/)